Learn about Gmail analytics and how to gather important metrics and reports on activity that is happening in Gmail.

 Measure the productivity

-When you have all relevant data about email usage you can measure your team’s productivity, in a company-wide review or individually – it’s extremely important to have a better idea of how efficient the team’s methods are.
+When you have all relevant data about email usage you can measure your team’s productivity, both in a company-wide review or individually.
+This is extremely important for a better understanding of how efficient the team’s methods are.

 Having insights about personal use helps to measure how much time people are spending on various email-related activities so they can improve in the future.